-Cost: £100 per copy – Included in premium subscription.
+Cost: £100 per copy – Preferential pricing available with premium subscription.

 Ask for discounts